maccaspacca/Optipoolware/README.md

 Autopayout runs every hour - this has not been fully tested.
 The minimum payout can be set in pool.txt

-Pool fee can be set as a percentage in pool.txt e.g. for 5% fee just enter 5 in the appropriate line.
+Pool fee can be set as a percentage in pool.txt e.g. for 5% fee just enter 5 in the appropriate line

+Also a fee for an alternate address (dev, charity, your friend) can be set in pool.txt (alt_fee)

+Alt_add is the alternate address suggested above.

 pool.txt